Celtic Harp vs. Pedal Harp: Which Is Your Perfect String Fit?

 A room full of harps.

-The harp is a fascinating and versatile musical instrument that transcends cultures and eras.
+The harp is a beautiful and versatile musical instrument that transcends cultures and eras.
 With its beautiful tones, it has mesmerized audiences throughout history.
 The word "harp" is believed to have originated from Old Norse, Anglo-Saxon, or Old German languages, with each meaning "to pluck."
 The harp family comprises various types, including the Celtic Harp and Pedal Harp, which are uniquely suited to different musical genres and settings.
 In this article, we will cover their distinct characteristics, history, and the similarities that unite them as members of the enchanting harp world.

 The Celtic Harp